England out of T20 World Cup as SA win semi-final

 They are the first South Africa side, either men's or women's, to reach a World Cup final in any format.

-It was a thriller that England probably should have won, but were left to rue a sloppy performance in the field that saw South Africa post an imposing 164-5, ultimately leaving them too much to do with the bat.
+It was a thriller that England probably should have won, but were left to rue a frustrated and sloppy performance in the field that saw South Africa post an imposing 164-5, ultimately leaving them too much to do with the bat.

 Ragged England's dream is over